Interpretable models for forecasting high-dimensional functional time series: Construction of prediction intervals

 \subsection{Sequential conformal prediction}

 The split conformal prediction method requires a validation data set to calibrate a tuning parameter.
 Not only can it be time-consuming, but it also reduces the samples used to predict the test set.
 Without the need for a validation set, this sequential conformal prediction can automatically tune the predictive quantiles of the absolute residual functions as new data arrive.
-For instance, with the last 10 years as the test set, we use the other years to compute the absolute residuals $\{|e_{i3}^g(u_j)|,\dots,|e_{i\iota}^g(u_j)|\}$ for a given age $u_j$.
-We require at least the first two curves to produce a forecast, so the residuals begin with the $3$\textsuperscript{rd} curve.
+For example, with the last 10 years as the test set, we use the other years to compute the absolute residuals $\{|e_{i3}^g(u_j)|,\dots,|e_{i\iota}^g(u_j)|\}$ for a given age $u_j$.
+We require at least the first two curves to produce a forecast, so the residuals begin with the $3$\textsuperscript{rd} curve; that is, the first two out of 49 years data is negligible.